 Instead of making the fancy egg-bake in a cast-iron pan, grab some eggs, veggies, sausage, and avocado then scramble your breakfast.
 Top it with sugar-free hot sauce, and you’ll have yourself a solid meal in seven minutes.

 Don’t be afraid to make that for breakfast five times a week — making similar meals over and over again is easier than trying to whip up new complicated ones.

 For lunch and dinner, make extra so you have leftovers.
 There’s nothing more rewarding than knowing your meals are already cooked and ready to go for the day.
 Pat yourself on the back and have a party.

-The struggle is legit, so we asked Hartwig to give us advice to help us get through it.
+The Whole30 is too legit to quit, so we asked Hartwig to give us advice to help us get through it.
 We’ll leave you with this:

 “The struggle is a normal, necessary part of the process.
 Changing your food is hard.
 Changing your habits is even harder.
 Changing your relationship with food is the hardest part of all.

 The process requires struggle — it’s how you know you’re growing — but don’t make it harder than it has to be!
 There is no such thing as the “perfect” Whole30, so if your beef isn’t grass-fed or your travel meal doesn’t look exactly like our meal template, don’t sweat it.”